 Inside the Medellin Zoo, you can also find a museum called Casa Sante Fe Museum which opened in 1960.
 Constructed in Republican architectural style, it has big bedrooms and wide corridors.
 The patio features a beautiful fountain adorned with Arabic tiles.
 Casa Santa Fe highlights religious images and Egyptian and Arabic furniture.

 There are maps in every zone of the zoo to help you navigate the different locations and find your favorite animals to visit.
-There is a restaurant on site just in case you want to get some refreshments or relax.
+There is a restaurant on-site just in case you want to get some refreshments or relax.

-While one always feels a bit conflicted about visiting animals in captivity, this zoo has been pivotal in helping locals understand the important roles that animals play in the ecosystem and how we can best protect them, such as educating that some animals like opossums are not dangerous or how the spectacled bear needs protecting.
+While one always feels a bit conflicted about visiting animals in captivity, this zoo has been pivotal in helping locals understand the important roles that animals play in the ecosystem and how we can best protect them, such as educating them that some animals like opossums are not dangerous or how the spectacled bear needs protecting.

 Carrera 52 # 20-63, Medellín